elmoren/elmoren.github.io/posts/posts/2025-08-25_Local LLM With Llama cpp.md

 ### Back to the Quiz

 So my next goal for the Hiragana Quiz is to give the user some results.
-I want an overall score of correct answer on the first guess and perhaps table showing the number of failed guesses so the user can see what they need to study most.
+I want an overall score of correct answers on the first guess and perhaps a table showing the number of failed guesses so the user can see what they need to study most.

 This first attempt went poorly.
 I think my initial prompt asked for too much with too few specifics and it was all downhill from there.
 It felt like I was fighting the LLM at every prompt.
 It was suggesting overly complex code for simple tasks that didn't work and it kept coming back to the same bad ideas.
 It did make a score screen and a table of guesses.
 However the score calculations were buggy and it overcomplicated things.